 Interest rate risk is the risk that fluctuations in interest rates will affect the Company's net financial assets that bear interest at variable rates.
-The Company manages its exposure to interest rate risk by investing in interest bearing cash accounts.
+The Company manages its exposure to interest rate risk by investing in interest bearing cash accounts and short-term investments.